dede999/MobileJavaExercise/README.md

 ## UML Diagram

-The following UML diagram illustrates the structure of the project:
+The following UML diagram illustrates the base structure of the project.
+Other additional classes and methods were added during the development process.

 ![UML Diagram](src/main/resources/UML.drawio.png)